Parker School (Kamuela, Hawaii)

 Parker School is an independent, co-educational day school for students in grades K-12 located in Waimea, Hawaii County, Hawaii.
 The school offers a complete K-12 college-preparatory program in separate facilities for lower, middle and upper school students.

-The school is fully accredited by the National Association of Independent Schools (NAIS) and the Western Association of Schools and Colleges (WASC), Parker School was established in 1976 by community leaders and has been an important community resource for nearly four decades.
+The school is fully accredited by the National Association of Independent Schools (NAIS) and the Western Association of Schools and Colleges (WASC), Parker School was established in 1976 by community leaders.

 History

 Established in 1976 by several North Hawai'i community leaders, Parker School became an independent day school to serve the area's high school students.
 Initially, the school was opened to serve grades 9 through 12.